iSECPartners/package-play/README.md

 * Shows activities, services, receivers, providers and instrumentation, and their export and permission status

-* Switches to Manifest Explorer or the Setting's applications view of the application.
+* Switches to Manifest Explorer or the Settings application's view of the application.